cch0/data-engineering-zoomcamp-2024-project/docs/infra.md

 ## Overview

+This document describes the infrastructure provisioning for this project.

 The Google Cloud Storage bucket and Big Query dataset needed for this project are provisioned by Terraform.

 ## Prerequisites